 - Disaggregating health expenditure data, including both by disease type for populations with impoverishing OOP expenses and separately from total health expenditure data, to facilitate the development of adequate financial protection mechanisms and enable governments to design more tailored national health services and UHC benefits packages. - Prioritise the meaningful involvement of people living with specific health conditions, such as NCDs, in implementing and evaluating GPW 14, ensuring health policies and services are responsive to community needs and inclusive, leaving no one behind. - Pledge full, sustainable, and predictable financing for the WHO's budget for 2025-28, with flexible funding to ensure sufficient resources for the delivery of NCD programmes.
 Currently, only 5% of WHO's budget goes to prevention and control of NCDs, which is starkly disproportionate to the 74% of the global disease burden they represent.
-Flexible funding will enable WHO to adapt to emerging needs, ensure comprehensive care, implement innovative solutions, allocate resources efficiently, address funding gaps, and strengthen health systems to better manage NCDs.
+More flexible funding would enable WHO to adapt to emerging needs, implement innovative solutions, allocate resources efficiently, and address funding gaps, such as supporting more comprehensive approaches to care that better address NCDs.